sabhiram/sabhiram.github.io/_posts/2015-02-25-pluginless_custom_markup_with_jekyll_and_liquid_part_I.md

 ### Making things a little easier

-Let's say we end up quoting things a whole bunch.
+Lets say we end up quoting things a whole bunch.
 We would have to add the `openQuote` and `closeQuote` variables to each and every post's `Front Matter`.
 This is not very sane, but fortunately Jekyll allows us to specify page wide [`defaults`](http://jekyllrb.com/docs/configuration/#front-matter-defaults).

 This would allow us to define the blocks of HTML we wish to inject, up-front in the config file.
 For example, to apply the `openQuote` and `closeQuote` variables to all "posts", your `_config.yml` file would resemble:
 {% highlight yaml %}